strinking/futaba/JOURNAL_PATHS.md

 * `/filter/immunity/new` - Adds a user to the immune list.
 * `/filter/immunity/remove` - Removes a user from the immune list.

+### Information cog
+* `/alias/member/update` - Whenever a member is updated and that information is tracked by the alias logger.
+Attributes: `before, after: discord.Member`, `changes: MemberChanges`.
+* `/alias/alt/add` - A possible alt account is added.
+Attributes: `users: List[discord.Member, 2]`.
+* `/alias/alt/clear` - Removes all alt accounts associated to the user.
+Attributes: `user: discord.Member`.

 ### Journal cog
 * `/journal/channel/add` - When a journal output channel is added.
 Attributes: `channel: discord.TextChannel, path: str, recursive: bool`
 * `/journal/channel/remove` - When a journal output channel is removed.
 Attributes: `channel: discord.TextChannel, path: str`